langchain-ai/langgraph/docs/docs/concepts/memory.md

 #### Manage individual profiles

+Querying the "memory" is easy since it's a simple GET operation on a JSON document.

+This technique can provide higher precision (on known information use cases) at the expense of lower recall (since you have to anticipate and model your domain, and updates to the doc tend to delete or rewrite away old information at a greater frequency).

 A profile is generally just a JSON document with various key-value pairs you've selected to represent your domain.
 When remembering a profile, you will want to make sure that you are **updating** the profile each time.
 As a result, you will want to pass in the previous profile and ask the LLM to generate a new profile (or some JSON patch to apply to the old profile).

 The larger the document, the more error-prone this can become.
 If your document becomes **too** large, you may want to consider splitting up the profiles into separate sections.
 You will likely need to use generation with retries and/or **strict** decoding when generating documents to ensure the memory schemas remains valid.